Chillisaucery/OOP_Unity_Project/README.md

 ### OOP properties:
 Unity has many features designed base of the concept of OOP.
 We took advantage of this to implement OOP into our games.
 1. Inheritance and Polymorphism: Unity support this through a use of "Prefab" system.
 We can save our Game Objects as .prefab files and then create some Variants of them.
 Variants are also .prefab files, but it inherit all the properties of the base file and allow us to modify its own properties.
+2. Encapsulation: In our C# code, we have decide the access modifiers of our functions and variables.
-2. Decorator Pattern: The Game Object system support this pattern.
+3. Decorator Pattern: The Game Object system support this pattern.
 Each Game Object is created with only 1 initial components (which is Transform).
 We then 'decorate' these Game Object with different kinds of components to create all the Game Object in the game.
-3. Factory Pattern: the "Prefab" system also support this pattern.
+4. Factory Pattern: the "Prefab" system also support this pattern.
 We can create multiple Game Objects into the game from a base .prefab file.
-Our bullets and enemies are created this way/
+Our bullets and enemies are created this way.